jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 In both cases, rather than simply computing the loss for a (user, item) pair, we work with a triple: a user, a positive item, and a negative item (actually disliked, or merely unexamined).
 Our loss then centers on whether the model appropriately ranks the positive and negative item relative to each other.

-In BPR loss, we randomly sample a positive and negative sample, score both, and take the difference between the positive and negative samples' scores.
+In BPR loss, we randomly draw a positive and negative sample, score both, and take the difference between the positive and negative samples' scores.
 This is then passed through a sigmoid function to squash the value onto $$(0, 1)$$, which is interpreted as the probability the user actually prefers the positive sample over the negative.
 This is then used as a loss to update the user and item representations via stochastic gradient descent.
-Conceptually, this loss scheme ends up optimizing for ROC-AUC in our ranking, since the receiver-operating characteristic is directly tied to a likelihood of ranking a randomly-selected positive sample over a random negative sample.
+Conceptually, this loss scheme ends up optimizing for [ROC-AUC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) in our ranking, since the receiver-operating characteristic is directly tied to a likelihood of ranking a randomly-selected positive sample over a random negative sample.

 In WARP loss, we begin similarly, by sampling a (user, positive item, negative item) triple at random.
 However, rather than a sigmoid loss on the relative scores, we use a hinge loss: we skip the update entirely if the positive and negative samples are correctly relatively ranked, and only update our weights in rank-violating cases.